 In April 2016, the District issued Capital Improvement Revenue Bonds, consisting of \$7,315,000 Series 2016A Bonds and \$6,720,000 Series 2016B Bonds.
 The series 2016A Bonds consist of term Bonds with due dates from November 1, 2018 to November 1, 2047 and fixed interest rates ranging from 3.75% to 5.75%.
 The Series 2016B Bonds consists of \$6,720,000 Bonds due on November 1, 2035 with a fixed interest rate of 5.875%.
 The Bonds were issued to finance certain infrastructure construction.
 Interest is to be paid semiannually on each May 1 and November 1.
-Principal on the Series 2016A Bonds is to be paid series provember 1, 2018 through November 1, 2047.
-Principal on the Series 2016B Bonds is due in one lump sum payment on November 1, 2035.
+Principal on the Series 2016A Bonds is to be paid serially commencing November 1, 2018 through November 1, 2035.
+The Series 2016B Bonds were refunding in the current year with a portion of the proceeds of the Capital Improvement Revenue Bonds, Series 2023.

 The Series 2016 Bonds are subject to redemption at the option of the District prior to their maturity.
-During the current year, \$1,010,000 of the Series 2016B Bonds were redeemed.
 The Bonds are subject to extraordinary mandatory redemption prior to their selected maturity in the manner determined by the Bond Registrar if certain events occurred as outlined in the Bond Indenture.
-This occurred during the current fiscal year as the District collected prepaid assessments and prepaid \$50,000 and \$90,000 of the Series 2016A and 2016B Bonds, respectively.
+This occurred during the current fiscal year as the District collected prepaid assessments and prepaid \$50,000 and of the Series 2016A Bonds.
+See Note 13 - Subsequent Events for additional call amounts subsequent to the fiscal year end.

 The Bond Indenture established a debt service reserve requirement as well as other restrictions and requirements relating principally to the use of proceeds to pay for the infrastructure improvements and the procedures to be followed by the District on assessments to property owners.
 The District agrees to levy special assessments in annual amounts adequate to provide payment of debt service and to meet the reserve requirements.
-The District was in compliance with the requirements at September 30, 2022.
+The District was in compliance with the requirements at September 30, 2024.

 In November 2017, the District issued Capital Improvement Revenue Bonds, consisting of \$10,620,000 Series 2017A Bonds and \$3,980,000 Series 2017B Bonds.
 The series 2017A Bonds consist of multiple term Bonds with due dates from November 1, 2019 to November 1, 2048 and fixed interest rates ranging from 3.625% to 5.25%.
 The Series 2017B Bonds are due on November 1, 2029 with a fixed interest rate of 5.35%.
 The bonds were issued to finance the acquisition and construction of certain improvements for the benefit of the District.
 Interest is to be paid semiannually on each May 1 and November 1, commencing May 1, 2018.
+The District paid off the Series 2017B Bonds during the current fiscal year.

 The Series 2017 Bonds are subject to redemption at the option of the District prior to their maturity.
 The Bonds are subject to extraordinary mandatory redemption prior to their selected maturity in the manner determined by the Bond Registrar if certain events occurred as outlined in the Bond Indenture.
-This occurred during the current fiscal year as the District collected prepaid assessments and prepaid \$30,000 and \$220,000 of the Series 2017A and 2017B Bonds, respectively.
+This occurred during the current fiscal year as the District collected prepaid assessments and prepaid \$120,000 and \$60,000 of the Series 2017A and 2017B Bonds, respectively.
+See Note 13 - Subsequent Events for additional call amounts subsequent to the fiscal year end.